Los Angeles Product Liability Lawyer

 - Tectron International recalled 55,000 USB chargers due to a fire hazard.

 Products Liability Attorneys Serving Southern California

 If you or a loved one have suffered burn injuries (such as third-degree burns), brain trauma, amputations, or other serious injuries caused by a defective product, give our law firm a call to request a free consultation and speak with a Los Angeles product liability attorney today.
-Our experienced team of attorneys will fight for your right to be compensated for injuries and losses you incurred as a result of a dangerous product.
+Our experienced team will fight for your right to be compensated for injuries and losses you incurred as a result of a dangerous product.